MaeteeChan/MaeteeChan/README.md

 # 👋 Hello there!
 I am a passionate individual with diverse interests and a multifaceted academic background.
 Currently, I am pursuing dual undergraduate degrees in Law and Political Science, with a major in Government and a minor in Philosophy.
 I have future plans to take the Bar Exam and further my academic journey with an additional undergraduate degree in Economics, focusing on Theoretical and Quantitative Economics, with a minor in Mathematics.

+## 🚀 Aspirations
+I aim to transition into AI engineering and data science roles, leveraging my unique blend of legal, political, philosophical, economical, mathematical, statistical insights along with strong analytical skills.
+Excited to contribute and grow in these cutting-edge domains.

 ## 📚 Academic Focus
 My academic pursuits seamlessly blend with my love for philosophy, where I specialize in the philosophy of mind, cognitive science and neurophilosophy.
 I find immense joy in contributing to the field by publishing philosophy papers.